wavemaker/docs/learn/app-development/variables/custom-formatter.md

 With Custom Formatter, customize data more specific to your audience.

 ---

-Convert data received from services to a well-formatted data before showing it in the UI, depending on the role, country, currency, and more.
+WaveMaker provides a few default formatters like `numberToString` and `stringToNumber`, `prefix` and `suffix`, `timeFromNow`, `toCurrency` and `toDate`.
+These can be accessed from the **Use Expression** tab.
+Sometimes, when these do not meet your requirement, you can write your own custom formatters, depending on the role, phone number format with a region or country code and more.

 For example, John is a card-holder, he can view his card details without any restrictions, whereas the bank admin cannot see his card number which is masked with specific character  as shown below.

 ![Credit card number formatter](/learn/assets/credit-card.png)